 Driven right leg

-The concept of a driven shield can be extended to actively drive the patient.
+The concept of a driven shield can be extended to actively drive the patient, and the connection is made at the location used as a reference for the signals to be measunred, which is the right leg.
 This is known as a driven right leg (DRL); there's a good discussion about DRL amps in this article by EDN.

 Notch filter